CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 <a name="lambda"/>

 ### Lambda Functions
-Python supports the creation of anonymous functions (i.e. functions that are not bound to a name) at runtime, using a construct called “lambda”.
+Python supports the creation of anonymous functions (i.e., functions that are not bound to a name) at runtime, using a construct called “lambda”.

->This is not exactly the same as lambda in functional programming languages
+>This is not the same as lambda in functional programming languages

 This piece of code shows the difference between defining a regular function ("Jordi") and a lambda function ("George"):